Every Temasekian, a Caring Leader

 Students in Temasek have endless opportunities to develop their leadership skills.
 Five key leadership groups are available for students to practise what they have learnt and stretch their potential in areas that they are interested and competent in.
 Together, these five leadership groups allow 45% of Temasekians to hold an appointed formal student leadership position.

-Every student in Temasek goes through a four-year leadership workshop conducted during the Active Learning In Values Education (ALIVE!), the school’s character education period.
-Students will be equipped with organisation, decision-making and facilitation skills that are applied through VIA opportunities.
-These trainings are based on the school’s Character and Citizenship Education Framework, with values, skills and competencies introduced on at a developmental basis.
+Every student in Temasek goes through a four-year leadership workshop conducted by teachers during the Active Learning In Values Education (ALIVE!), the school’s character education period.
+Students will be equipped with organisation, decision-making and facilitation skills that are applied through Values In Action (VIA) opportunities.
+These trainings are based on the school’s Character and Citizenship Education Framework, with values, skills and competencies introduced at a developmental basis.

-Student Leaders will also receive further training during the Student Leaders Convention held annually.
+All Student Leaders will receive further training during the Student Leaders Convention held annually.
 Student Leaders are equipped with core leadership skills and knowledge that they need to carry out their duties.

 Specific skills needed by individual Student Leader groups are also conducted during the Student Leaders Training Day and Student Leaders Camps during the Mid-year and Year-end holidays respectively.